Getting your products into people’s hands and generating new sales is tough as a new ecommerce business.

 - Craft an email list.
 If someone isn’t quite ready to buy a product on your site, make sure there is an easy way to let them opt-in for an email list.
 And make sure to offer them an incentive – 10 or 20% off their next order will have them coming back for more.

 - Create AdWords ads and target site visitors across various online channels.
 Set up retargeting campaigns to site visitors.
 You can even set up retargeting based on people that visited individual category or product pages and send them custom banner ads.
-If you need assistance setting up a custom AdWords campaign, one of our DSP partners can assist you.
+If you need assistance setting up a custom AdWords campaign, one of our Agency Partners can assist you.

 - Conversion rate optimization.
 Make sure you are providing your affiliates with the highest converting landing pages to send traffic to.
 The higher the conversion rate, the higher the earnings per click and revenue for your site.